Last Updated on August 23, 2022

 As the 2020 season did not go very well and Dimitrov hasn’t added any ATP title to his tally of eight since 2017, he part ways with both Agassi and Groh.

-From 2021, Grigor Dimitrov started his journey with Dante Bottini.
+In 2021, Grigor Dimitrov started his journey with Dante Bottini.

 Grigor Dimitrov’s achievements with different coaches